-In your response to this criterion, you should ensure that you demonstrate:
+For all Streams, in your response to this criterion, you should ensure that you demonstrate:

-- the research team has an appropriate mix of skills (e.g. scientific, project management, research translation, commercialisation) to implement an innovative and transformative research program - the research team includes individuals that bring diverse experiences and expertise (e.g. across disciplines, genders, cultures, lived experience relevant to the research question, career stages and research sectors) - the research team has the skills, experience and capacity to involve and support consumers (including those with lived experience) in the proposed research, and ensure that this is done appropriately and effectively - the commitment of partners to the project and how they will support (through financial and in-kind contributions) its successful delivery.
+- the research team has an appropriate mix of skills (scientific, project management, etc) to undertake the proposed research - the research team includes individuals that bring diverse experiences and expertise (e.g. across disciplines, genders, cultures, lived experience relevant to the research question, career stages and research sectors) - the research team has the skills, experience and capacity to involve and support consumers (including those with lived experience) in the proposed research, and ensure that this is done appropriately and effectively - the commitment of partners to the project and how they will support (through financial and in-kind contributions) its successful delivery.

-As all projects in Stream 2 specifically focus on the health of priority populations, applications to Stream 2 should demonstrate that the research team includes leadership by the priority population, and that the research team has experience in delivering translational research programs that have positively impacted health policies and/or practices of relevance to the priority population.
+As all projects in Streams 1 and 2 specifically focus on the health of priority populations, applications to these Streams should also demonstrate that the research team includes leadership by the priority population, and that the research team has experience in delivering research that has positively impacted health policies and programs of relevance to the priority population.

-Each Chief Investigator should provide an example from the assessable period of this grant opportunity (see Glossary) of how their research has contributed to meaningful advances in health outcomes, practice and/or policy through the translation or implementation of research findings.
+For all Streams, each Chief Investigator should provide an example from the assessable period of this grant opportunity (see Glossary) of how their research has contributed to meaningful advances in health outcomes, practice and/or policy through the translation or implementation of research findings.